wkoszek/me/source/blog/2017-03-28-are-you-a-good-open-source-contributor.html.md

 contributor.
 Well done.
 But what does it mean?

 That you reported an issue?
 You complained about documentation?
 Or maybe some missing feature?
 No. It means that instead of complaining, you've taken a control over the situation and decided to step up, roll up your sleeves and do some real dirty work.

 Typically you'll get here through finding a problem.
 There will be a audio or graphics or Internet program of some sort, and you'll use it every day.
-And every day you'll hit some annoying issue, where you have to restart some chunk of work, because a program crashed.
-Or something similar--you get the point.
+And every day you'll hit some annoying issue, where you have to restart some chunk of work, because the program had crashed.
+Or something similar.
+Annoying pain that pisses you of.
+You get the point.

 Afterwards you'll start to think that instead of dealing with this nonsense, you can actually save time and effort and fix the problem once and for all.